standard-for-public-code/standard-for-public-code/criteria/require-review-of-contributions.md

 * Check with reviewers if they run the software and tests during review.
 * Check with reviewers if commits have been reviewed by a different contributor in a different context.
 * Check for use of branch protection in the [version control](../glossary.md#version-control) system.
-* Check the times between contribution submission and review.
+* Check that there is not a pattern of periods of times between contribution submission and review where the contributor has to wait longer than two business days for meaningful responses.

 ## Public policy makers: what you need to do